-This course is face-to-face with a lecture and discussion format.
+This course is blended, meaning it is half on-line and half in-class.
 We will retain the flexibility to move to remote learning by zoom, if necessary, and/or to accommodate anybody needing to quarantine.

 Course Objectives and/or Competencies: